pearsedarcy/TripSplit/README.md

 ### Form Testing

-- I tested the form to confirm that it would not submit without validating the requirements, such as the correct email address structure.
+- I tested the form to confirm that it would not submit without validating the requirements, such as ensing all fields were filled out in the expense form before submission.

 ### Browser Testing